Engine tuning: Overhaul

 An overhauled engine is one that has been removed, disassembled, cleaned, inspected, repaired as necessary and tested using factory service manual approved procedures.
 The procedure generally involves honing, new piston rings, bearings, gaskets and oil seals.
 The engine may be overhauled to 'new limits' or 'service limits', or a combination of the two using used parts, new original equipment manufacturer (OEM) parts, or new aftermarket parts.
 The engine's previous operating history is maintained and it is returned with zero hours since major overhaul.

 Aftermarket part manufacturers are often the OEM part-suppliers to major engine manufacturers.

 A "top overhaul" is composed of the replacement of components inside the cylinder head without removing the engine from the vehicle, such as valve and rocker arm replacement.
 It may include a "valve job".
 A "major overhaul" is composed of the whole engine assembly, which requires the engine to be removed from the vehicle and transferred to an engine stand.
 A major overhaul costs more than a top overhaul.

 "New limits" are the factory service manual's approved fits and tolerances to which a new engine is manufactured.
 This may be accomplished by using "standard" or approved "undersized" and "oversized" tolerances.
 "Service limits" are the factory service manual's allowable wear fits and tolerances that a new-limits part may deteriorate to and still be a usable component.
 This may also be accomplished using "standard" and approved "undersized" and "oversized" tolerances.

 Remanufactured

 Remanufactured engines are used engines that have been rebuilt to something approximating their manufacturers’ specifications.

+In practice, remanufactured engines are typically rebuilt through a standardized process involving complete disassembly, cleaning of the cylinder block and oil passages, inspection for structural defects, and replacement of wear-prone components such as piston rings, bearings, gaskets, and valve train parts.
+The extent of machining and component replacement can vary depending on whether the rebuild targets "service limits" or restores the engine to "new limits" as defined by manufacturer tolerances.

+In addition to mechanical rebuilding, accurate engine identification and compatibility matching are important when sourcing replacement units, particularly for modern vehicles with multiple engine variants across model ranges.
+Technical catalogues, manufacturer documentation, and specialist databases are often used to match engine codes, production years, and specifications to ensure correct fitment.

 A combination of new and used parts are used, with st least the cylinder block being recycled, typically after having been degreased and steam-cleaned, its coolant passages and oil galleries and passages cleaned, and inspected for cracks and other flaws.
 High-quality rebuilds will include cylinder honing and typically adjust for standard wear by installing as necessary marginally larger bearings, rings, and other similar wear-prone components, new valve springs and guides, lapping valve seats, and otherwise bringing an engine reasonably close to manufacturer specifications.
 Better yet remanufacturing may see new pistons and the line-boring of worn crankshaft and camshaft bores to permit larger bushings to be installed.